App version: 0.1.0

 Look for the Right Rewards for You

-Common Credit Card Terms to Be Aware Of
+Common Credit Card Terms to Know

 • APR stands for annual percentage rate, and is the way credit card interest is expressed.